alexaibio/teaching_content/Transformers/attention.md

 Q*K^T

-or vizualize it as follows to have a pairwise similrity matrx among all words in our sentence
+or vizualize it as follows to have a pairwise similrity matrix among all words in our sentence
 ![Pairwise similarity matrix](img/pairwise.png)